 They know, however, that should Bill Psyches and Nancy gain control of the Node the results will be terrifying, so they are willing to work under Nouveau’s command for the moment until the threat is passed.

 The Servants of The Engine as a Faction consist of quite powerful and rather expensive Characters.
 Each has a special focus and they operate best when in support of one another.

 The Gentlefolk who make up the fighting force of the Servants are much more costly than the Urkin and, being Mechanical (and therefore expensive!), are much less expendable.
 Each of them is much more capable than an Urkin though and, when used wisely, can turn a skirmish in the Servants favour.

-A Servants Company is often outnumbered on the tabletop so careful use of the valuable Characters must be paramount.
+A Servants Company is often outnumbered so careful use of the valuable Characters must be paramount.
 Every loss will count and management of your resources will be important lest you become swamped in a sea of rampaging Urkin.
 Time your strike right, however, and your opponent will have a hard time managing the power of the Servants of The Engine.

 Who are the Gentlefolk?
 Are they just mindless automatons animated by Alchemancy, or has the mysterious power of the Engine caused them to become self-aware and capable of independent thought?